Study shows that extreme air pollution posed danger for mother and baby.

 Transitioning to cleaner forms of energy and better community planning can result in healthier environments for babies and safer neighborhoods to raise families.

-The lawyers at Waters Kraus & Paul have been representing people who have been sickened by toxic substances on the job and at home for more than twenty years.
+The lawyers at Waters Kraus Paul & Siegel have been representing people who have been sickened by toxic substances on the job and at home for more than twenty years.
 Contact us now to discuss your birth defect case.

 Children, the most vulnerable victims, may be exposed by parents who unknowingly pass down abnormal genes after toxic exposure.
 We represent younger clients suffering birth defects or cancer due to a parent’s exposure.